 Write a film/book review.

-Write about a day in the life of a Hindu God or Goddess.
+Write a day in the life of a Tudor king or queen.

 Find shapes in the local area and discuss their properties.
 Can you find a square/pentagon/hexagon/trapezium?
 How many sides does it have?
 Does it have any right angles?

 Add/subtract 10, 100, 1 000 from local bus numbers – 271 add/subtract 10.